boazbk/crypto/lec_04_pseudorandom-functions.md

 as authentic or reject as an impersonation attempt.
 Mallory's goal is to fool Bob into accepting her as Alice.

 The most basic way to try to solve the login problem is by simply using a _password_.
 That is, if we assume that Alice and Bob can share a key, we can treat this key as some secret password $p$ that was selected at random from $\{0,1\}^n$ (and hence can only be guessed with probability $2^{-n}$).
 Why doesn't Alice simply send $p$ to Bob to prove to him her identity?
 A moment's thought shows that this would be a very bad idea.
 Since Mallory is controlling the communication line, she would learn $p$ after the first identification attempt and could then easily impersonate Alice in future interactions.
 However, we seem to have just the tool to protect the secrecy of $p$--- _encryption_.
 Suppose that Alice and Bob share a secret key $k$ and an additional secret password $p$.
-Wouldn't a simple way to solve the login problem be for Alice to send to Bob an encryption of the password $p$?
+Wouldn't a simple way to solve the login problem be for Alice to send Bob an encryption of the password $p$?
 After all, the security of the encryption should guarantee that Mallory can't learn $p$, right?

 > # { .pause }
 This would be a good time to stop reading and try to think for yourself whether using a secure encryption to encrypt $p$ would guarantee security for the login problem.
 (No really, stop and think about it.)